amzn/amzn-drivers/kernel/linux/ena/README.rst

   where rx drops are observed in loaded systems with NAPI not scheduled fast enough.
 The value provided will be rounded down to a power of 2.
   Default value 1024.
-Max value is up to 16K (16384), depending on the instance type, and the actual value can be seen by running ethtool -g.
+Max value is up to 16K (16384), depending on the instance type, and the actual value can be seen by running :code:`ethtool -g`.
   The Min value is 256.
 The actual number of entries in the queues is negotiated with the device.